OpenOmics/chrom-seek/docs/usage/run.md

 > **Input FastQ.**
 > *type: file(s)*
 >
 > One or more FastQ files can be provided.
 From the command-line, each input file should seperated by a space.
 Globbing is supported!
 This makes selecting FastQ files easy.
+Chrom-seek currently accepts FASTQ filenames ending in .fastq.gz that may use read indicators such as `.R1/.R2`, `_R1/_R2`, or `_1/_2`, with optional lane/chunk tokens like `.001` before the extension (e.g., sample.R1.fastq.gz, sample_R1.fastq.gz, sample_1.fastq.gz, sample_R1.001.fastq.gz).
+Snakemake workflow conditions are sensitive to `.` and `-` within sample names.
 FastQ files should always be gzipp-ed.
 Only list files you want processed as all files in the list will be run through the initial pipeline steps.
 All file merging must be done before running the pipeline.
 >
 > ***Example:*** `--input .tests/*.R?.fastq.gz`